12 White Sand Beaches on the Greek Islands

 Stafilos is one of the closest beaches to Skopelos, making it a popular destination for beachgoers.
 This picturesque beach welcomes you with a narrow yet long stretch of soft white sand framed by forested hills and turquoise waters.

 At Stafilos Beach, spend your day swimming in the sea, sunbathing, and admiring the scenery.
-After relaxing, head to the local taverna or beach bars for something delicious to eat and drink, or head to the far right side of the beach and participate in watersports.
+After relaxing, head to the local taverna or bars for something delicious to eat and drink, or head to the far right side of the beach and participate in watersports.
 We don’t know about you, but that sounds like the perfect beach day.

 Kyra Panagia, Karpathos

 The next beach on our list lies in a small cove 8.6 miles (14 kilometers) north of Panagia.
-Sandwiched between the mountains, this beach stands out for its exotic blue waters, soft white sand, smooth pebble beach, and breathtaking mountain backdrop.
+Sandwiched between the mountains, this place stands out for its exotic blue waters, soft white sand, smooth pebble beach, and breathtaking mountain backdrop.
 Like most beaches on this list, Kyra Panagia is an excellent place to relax and unwind.

 🏨 Explore all your hotel options here